Check out this simple elephant toothpaste experiment. The kid are going to love it!

 Elephant toothpaste uses an intense version of hydrogen peroxide that is used to dye hair.
 It will dye fabrics and kids should not get it on their hands.
 This is a science experiment that a parent should do as a demonstration and children can observe the process.

-Make certain that your child wears gloves if they are going to touch the elephant toothpaste experiment and keep an eye on them to ensure that they don’t put it in their mouth.
+Make sure that that your child wears gloves if they are going to touch the elephant toothpaste experiment and keep an eye on them to ensure that they don’t put it in their mouth.
 Parental supervision is needed for this experiment.

 Elephant Toothpaste Video Tutorial: